dwa012/html5-qrcode/README.md

 This is a cross platform jQuery library to create a QRcode reader for HTML5 compatible browser.

-The decode used for the QRcode reading is from LazarSoft [https://github.com/LazarSoft/jsqrcode](https://github.com/LazarSoft/jsqrcode)
+The decoder used for the QRcode reading is from LazarSoft [https://github.com/LazarSoft/jsqrcode](https://github.com/LazarSoft/jsqrcode)